 What is the Licensing (Scotland) Act 2005?

-The Licensing (Scotland) Act 2005 is a law that regulates how alcohol is sold and consumed in Scotland.
+The Licensing (Scotland) Act 2005 refers to legislation that controls the manner in which alcohol is sold and consumed in Scotland.
 It was introduced to ensure that alcohol is sold in a way that promotes public safety, prevents alcohol-related harm, and helps local communities.

 In simple terms, this law sets rules on who can sell alcohol, when they can sell it, and what they need to do to ensure it’s sold responsibly.